 - Who is the client for your PSA?

 - Who is the ad agency?

 - Who do you want your PSA to influence?]

-- 2. [Explain to students that in preparation for creating their own PSAs they're going to look at some PSAs created by professionals.
-They'll then figure out whether the PSAs are convincing and why.
-Explain that they're going to analyze the first ad as a whole class, then they will analyze a second ad in pairs, and finally each student will analyze a third ad on his/her own.
+- [Explain to students that in preparation for creating their own PSAs they're going to look at some created by professionals, figure out whether they're convincing, and why.
+Explain that they're going to analyze the first ad as a whole class, then they

+will analyze a second ad in pairs, and finally each student will analyze a third ad on his/her own.
 Let students know that you will go over the answers for each PSA as a class.
 Draw their attention to the television or display panel to watch the first PSA you selected (See Preparation).
 Display the topic, client, and title for the PSA on the board or chart paper and have a student read them aloud before viewing the PSA.]